 Angel investors are typically silent business partners who will invest in businesses.
 They look at businesses in terms of how much money they will be able to make from it.
-For this reason, they will need to see strong business plans.
-In some instances, they may be willing to invest in a business without these, as they can choose how much they would like to fund and are thus more flexible than other lenders.
+For this reason, they will need to see strong business plans and ideally a company that has a trading profit or currently profits at a level of a minimum of 30%.
+In some instances, particularly if a company is in debt but needs investment to come out of it – therefore they may be willing to invest in a business without these, as they can choose how much they would like to fund and are thus more flexible than other lenders.

 A great benefit of angel investments for a business is that the money is not required to be paid back.
 Further, the angel investors will often act as mentors to the business too, offering business advice.
 They will typically only take a small portion of shares in a business, such as 10-25%, leaving the business owners firmly in control of general business decisions and operations.

 There are limits to this financing option.
 It is not quick and businesses may experience heavy pressure from the angel investors to make returns by a certain point.

 Venture capital (VC) funding is a borrowing option for businesses with unpredictable cash flows and a relatively small brand presence.
 It is thus typically used by newer business still in their early opportunity stage.
 This is because VC partners end up with shares in the businesses that they choose to fund, so it is important that they have some form of say in the early stages of your business or decision-making processes.